-This health plan provides coverage for treatment of a mental condition when these covered services are furnished by a mental health provider who participates in your health care network.
+This health plan provides coverage for treatment of a mental condition when these covered services are furnished by a covered provider who is a mental health provider.
 These covered providers include any one or more of the following kinds of health care providers: alcohol and drug treatment facilities; clinical specialists in psychiatric and mental health nursing; community health centers (that are a part of a general hospital); day care centers; detoxification facilities; general hospitals; licensed alcohol and drug counselor I providers; licensed independent clinical social workers; licensed marriage and family therapists; licensed mental health counselors; mental health centers; mental hospitals; opioid treatment program providers; physicians; psychiatric nurse practitioners; psychologists; and other mental health providers that are designated for you by Blue Cross Blue Shield HMO Blue.